 FAQ

-Q: Do families need to be Buddhist to enroll their children at the school?
+Q: Do families need to be Buddhist to enrol their children at the school?

 Q: Will my child receive a quality academic education at an independent Buddhist philosophical primary school?

-Q: Will my child miss out on a range of social opportunities by attending a small school?
+Q: Will my child miss out on a range of social connections by attending a smaller school?

-Our experience at the Dharma School is that any potential lack of social opportunity is compensated for by the playground culture of cross-age playing.
-The family feeling in the playground supports the acceptance and tolerance of individual differences and strengths and encourages more flexibility in social groupings.
-The flexibility of social groupings at the school is further encouraged by our multi-age class settings which support our school culture of cultivating an open hearted and accepting attitude towards others.
+While it is true that there is less opportunity for a wide range of same-age connections at the Dharma School than what would exist at a larger school, our experience is that this is more than compensated by our culture of cross-age playing.
+The family feeling in the playground supports acceptance and tolerance of individual differences and strengths and encourages more flexibility in social groupings.
+The flexibility of social groupings at the school is further encouraged by our multi-age class settings which support our school culture of cultivating an open-hearted and accepting attitude towards others.

 Q: Does the Dharma School engage in competitive sports?

-There is an emphasis on supporting a school culture of co-operative game playing where skills of fair play, inclusiveness, team building and encouragement are the focus.
+Our emphasis is on supporting a school culture of cooperative game playing where skills of fair play, inclusiveness, team building, and encouragement are the focus, rather than an emphasis on winning.

 Q: Does the school promote a Vegetarian diet?

-Our educational philosophy recognises the interdependent nature of all life.
-This inspires the principle of non-harm that joins us with a common bond in community.
-We strive to see all other beings as being worthy of our compassion and equanimity.
-It is this view that guides our school to adopt the approach of a vegetarian food policy at the school.
-By supporting the practice of non-harm in food choices at school, we encourage discussion and reflection and the opportunity to consider cultivating compassion at a more expansive level.
+To actively support our educational philosophy which recognises the interdependent nature of all life, we have chosen to adopt a vegetarian diet for children while they are at school.
+This approach supports the principle of non-harm that joins us with a common bond in community.
+However, children (and their parents) are in no way required to commit to a vegetarian lifestyle at home.
+We feel that by supporting the practice of non-harm in food choices at school, we encourage discussion and reflection and the opportunity to consider cultivating compassion at a more expansive level.
 We invite discussion and reflection from within our school community regarding our vegetarian food policy.

 Q: Does the school have scope for providing for students with special needs?

-Before enrolment is accepted at the Dharma School, an interview with teaching staff and an assessment by our Special Needs Coordinator is organised.
-While the Dharma School supports an inclusiveness policy in its approach as an education provider, the limitations of being a small population school in a rural area with some limitations of access to resources are taken into account.
-The school has a commitment to forming supportive learning relationships between the student, their family and the school and exploring ways of supporting and providing for the individual needs of each student.
+Before enrolment is accepted at the Dharma School, an interview with our teaching staff and the Principal is organised.
+While the Dharma School supports an inclusiveness policy in its approach as an education provider, being a small population school in a rural area with some limitations of access to resources are taken into account.
+The school has a commitment to forming truly supportive learning relationships between the student, their family, and the school and exploring ways of supporting and providing for the individual needs of each student.

 Q: Does the School offer a scholarship programme?

-Every endeavor is made to keep the fee structure accessible for its families by offering a concession level.
-The School is strongly connected to its school and local community for support in its fundraising and operational structures to continue to enable equity of admissions.
+At this stage, the Dharma School does not offer a scholarship programme.
+However, every endeavor is made to keep the fee structure accessible for families by offering a concession level.
+We provide concessions to families with Health Care cards.
+The school is strongly connected to the local community for support in our fundraising activities to continue to enable equity of admissions.